SemionV/doryn/devlog.md

 **27.10.23**
 * Task done: Refactor Program and Uniform Blocks
 * Task done: Move OpenglProcedures to a different namespace
+* Task done: Destroy OpenGL buffers and recreate them when assigning data to an object

 **25.10.23**
 * Task done: Define virtual constructors and default move members for Interface classes